Trial of Claudine de Culam

 Claudine de Culam (c.
-1584/1585 – 1601) was a 16-year-old girl tried and hanged for allegedly committing the act of bestiality with a dog in Rognon, France.
+1584/1585 – 1601) was a 16-year-old French girl tried and hanged for allegedly committing the act of bestiality with a dog in Rognon, France.

 Criminal proceedings against Claudine de Culam

 Accusation and arrest

 On 7 September 1601, following a complaint from the public prosecutor of Rozay-en-Brie, the judge and the mayor of Rozay-en-Brie summoned Claudine to appear before them.
 She refused to voluntarily appear, so the court officers brought her into custody.
 The formal charge was carnal cohabitation with a dog.

 When questioned about her name, age, and occupation, Claudine stated that her name was Claudine de Culam, a 16-year-old maid serving the prior of Revecourt.
-She also disclosed that she has been providing service to the prior for four years.
+She also disclosed that she had been providing service to the prior for four years.
 The authorities asked her if she had carnal intercourse with a black-spotted white dog, which was shown to her.
 She replied that she did not know what that meant, and was taken to prison.